9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 Perl and POSIX regular expressions

-If you\'re coming to Haskell from a language like Perl, Python, or Java, and you\'ve used regular expressions in one of those languages, you should be aware that the POSIX regexps handled by the `Text.Regex.Posix` module are different in some significant ways from Perl-style regexps.
+If you're coming to Haskell from a language like Perl, Python, or Java, and you've used regular expressions in one of those languages, you should be aware that the POSIX regexps handled by the `Text.Regex.Posix` module are different in some significant ways from Perl-style regexps.
 Here are a few of the more notable differences.